 What is CPD and why should you participate?

-Ultrasound and other imaging modalities play a vital role in modern clinical practice.
-This is reflected in the Core Curricula and training requirements for both RCOG and the RCR trainees.
+Ultrasound and other imaging modalities play a vital role in modern clinical practice, which is reflected in the Core Curricula and training requirements for both RCOG and the RCR trainees.
 Increasingly, obstetricians and gynaecologists are undertaking their own scans in the course of clinical practice.

 With the imminent introduction of revalidation and recertification for medical practitioners, it is envisaged that Professional Colleges such as the RCOG and RCR will have input into the process by confirming to the employer/responsible officer that the doctor has met the requirements of the CPD programme.
 This will incorporate a number of standards: (1) standards based on GMC Good Medical Practice, (2) CPD Programme, which may include a compulsory element of knowledge assessment, (3) performance indicators set by the respective College and in the case of the RCOG, with input from its specialist societies, and (4) clinical audits that assess practice against national standards.